dotCMS automatically creates and manages several types of data on a per instance basis. This data includes:

 - Optionally, the local generated image cache of the transformed and resized images (depends on setting the property

-Instance data is intended to be fast storage, live locally on each dotCMS instance and should not be mounted via a network mount.
-By default, instance data is stored in the /dotsecure folder in the webroot of the dotCMS installation, e.g.
+Instance data is intended to be fast, temporary storage, live locally on each dotCMS instance and should NOT be mounted via a network mount.
+In the dotCMS container, instance data is stored in the /data/local folder in the webroot of the dotCMS installation, e.g.

 Fresh Starts and Deleting Instance Data